clearlinux/clr-cloud-init-svc/README.rst

 Getting Started
 ===============

-To get started, simply ``git clone https://github.com/clearlinux/ister-cloud-init-svc.git`` , configure parameters.conf to suit your system, and run ``install.sh``.
+To get started, simply ``git clone https://github.com/clearlinux/ister-cloud-init-svc.git``, configure parameters.conf to suit your system, and run ``install.sh``.
-This will provision a PXE server and install ICIS with default configurations.
+This will provision a PXE server, install ICIS with default configurations, and disable NetworkManager for the internal/external interfaces set in parameters.conf which allows the systemd-networkd settings to take effect.

 The default configuration for provisioning a PXE server creates a router that performs network address translation for PXE clients.
 Additional requirements